Skip Ribbon Commands

 The Cycle of Violence

 The cycle of violence begins with tension that culminates in abuse.
 Often, immediately after the violent episode, the abuser is remorseful and promises that no further violence will occur.
 The victim may eventually forgive the abuser.
-However, without help or intervention more violence often will follow, increasing the risk to the victim and others.
+However, without help or intervention, more violence often will follow, increasing the risk to the victim and others.
 For more, visit the website of the National Center on Domestic and Sexual Violence.

-If I'm a victim or if someone I know is a victim, what should I do?
+If I’m a Victim or if someone I know is a victim, what should I do?

-• If you are afraid to contact the police, you should contact one of the two domestic abuse shelters in Kane County: Community Crisis Center of Elgin at (847) 697-2380 (24 hours), or Mutual Ground of Aurora at (630) 897-0080 (24 hours) or (630) 897-8383.
+If you are afraid to contact the police, you should contact one of the two domestic abuse shelters in Kane County.